 Enumerates the supported phonetic alphabets.

-Assembly: Microsoft.Speech (in Microsoft.Speech.dll)
+Assembly: System.Speech (in System.Speech.dll)

 Phonetic alphabets are composed of phones, which consist of letters, numbers or characters, sometimes in combination.
 Each phone describes a unique sound of speech.
 This is in contrast to the Latin alphabet, for which any letter may represent multiple spoken sounds.
 Consider the different pronunciations of the letter "c" in the words "candy" and "cease", or the different pronunciations of the letter combination "th" in the words "thing" and "those".